 The payment of further consideration by the Selling Stockholders to the Company, pursuant to the SPA and the Notes (up to \$950,000 before expenses), is at the Selling Stockholders' sole discretion (the "Subsequent Tranches").
-The Subsequent Tranches are not being registered in this registration statement of which this prospectus forms a part.
-As of February 1, 2024, no Subsequent Tranches have been entered into.
 The obligations of the Company under the Notes are secured by all of the Company's assets pursuant to the terms of the security and pledge agreements by and between the Company and each Selling Stockholder (the "Security and Pledge Agreement").